Mitsunobu reaction: Reaction mechanism

 The reaction mechanism of the Mitsunobu reaction is fairly complex.
 The identity of intermediates and the roles they play has been the subject of debate.

 Initially, the triphenyl phosphine (2) makes a nucleophilic attack upon diethyl azodicarboxylate (1) producing a betaine intermediate 3, which deprotonates the carboxylic acid (4) to form the ion pair 5.
 The formation of the ion pair 5 is very fast.
+The carboxylate ion deprotonates the alcohol (6), forming an alkoxide ion that attacks the phosphonium group in 5 to form the key alkoxyphosphonium ion 8.

+This step is relatively slow, with rate strongly dependent on the basicity of the carboxylate counterion in the reaction medium.
+The molar ratio of carboxylic acid to DEAD and TPP also influences the step's rate and yield.
+In aprotic solvents, excess carboxylic acid reacts with carboxylate to form the hydrogen-bonded species [RC(O)O···H···OC(O)R]-.
+While this species has lower basicity, reducing the rate of formation of 8, it also has markedly lower nucleophilicity, inhibiting the attack of carboxylate on the phosphonium group in 5 that would otherwise lead to the formation of an acylhydrazine side product.

-The second phase of the mechanism is proposed to be phosphorus-centered, the DEAD having been converted to the hydrazine.
+The second phase of the mechanism is proposed to be phosphorus-centered, the DEAD having been converted to the hydrazine 7.
 The ratio and interconversion of intermediates 8–11 depend on the carboxylic acid pK_{a} and the solvent polarity.
 Although several phosphorus intermediates are present, the attack of the carboxylate anion upon intermediate 8 is the only productive pathway forming the desired product 12 and triphenylphosphine oxide (13).

-The formation of the oxyphosphonium intermediate 8 is slow and facilitated by the alkoxide.
-Therefore, the overall rate of reaction is controlled by carboxylate basicity and solvation.
+Because triphenylphosphine oxide is a very good leaving group, the rate of this S_{N}2 reaction is only weakly dependent on carboxylate nucleophilicity.

+The overall reaction rate, as well as which step is rate-determining, is dependent on the basicity of the carboxylate counterion.
+For weak bases such as dichloroacetate, formation of the alkoxyphosphonium species 8 is the slowest step.
+For relatively strong bases such as acetate, attack of the carboxylate anion upon 8 is instead the rate-determining step.

 Order of addition of reagents

 The order of addition of the reagents of the Mitsunobu reaction can be important.
 Typically, one dissolves the alcohol, the carboxylic acid, and triphenylphosphine in tetrahydrofuran or other suitable solvent (e.g. diethyl ether), cool to 0 °C using an ice-bath, slowly add the DEAD dissolved in THF, then stir at room temperature for several hours.
 If this is unsuccessful, then preforming the betaine may give better results.
-To preform the betaine, add DEAD to triphenylphosphine in tetrahydrofuran at 0 °C, followed by the addition of the alcohol and finally the acid.
+To preform the betaine, add DEAD to triphenylphosphine in tetrahydrofuran at 0 °C, followed by the addition of a mixture of the alcohol and acid.